savannahostrowski/savannah.dev/content/about.md

 **I'm the treasurer of the [Jupyter Foundation Governing Board](https://jupyter.org/governance/people.html#jupyter-foundation-governing-board)**

-Alongside my role as a board member, I was elected to help manage the Jupyter Foundation Governing Boards's finances, develop strategy, process and budgets, and work with the Jupyter community to ensure the foundation is a good steward of its resources.
+Alongside my role as a board member, I was elected to help manage the Jupyter Foundation Governing Board's finances, develop strategy, process and budgets, and work with the Jupyter community to ensure the foundation is a good steward of its resources.

 **I work at Snowflake on Python developer experience**